Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 For every person we pretend to kill on the street, I promise to donate 10p.

-Alright, the second last one, number seven on the list, the jailbreak.
+All right, the second last one, number seven on the list, the jail break.

-For many years, a popular method of for RAG was the jailbreak.
+For many years, a popular method of fundraising for RAG was the jail break.

-Finally this one does, in 1991 a student named Stephen Joyce raised money by eating half a pound of live worms.
+In 1981, a student named Stephen Joyce raised money by eating half a pound of line.

 That's your city.